bonnieho/BAMazon/README.md

    * _over_head_costs_ (a monetary amount arbitrarily set for each department)

-The `products` table was modified to now include a `product_sales` column and the original `bamazonCustomer.js` app ws revisited to ensure that this value is updated with each individual product's total revenue from each sale.
+The `products` table was modified to now include a `product_sales` column and the original `bamazonCustomer.js` app was revisited to ensure that this value is updated with each individual product's total revenue from each sale.

 ==================
-3. Modify your `bamazonCustomer.js` app so that when a customer purchases anything from the store, the price of the product multiplied by the quantity purchased is added to the product's product_sales column.
+Additionally, the initial `bamazonCustomer.js` app was also modified so that when a customer purchases anything from the store, the price of the product multiplied by the quantity purchased is added to the product's `product_sales` column.

    * Make sure your app still updates the inventory listed in the `products` column.

-4. Create another Node app called `bamazonSupervisor.js`.
-Running this application will list a set of menu options:

-   * View Product Sales by Department

-   * Create New Department

 When a supervisor selects `View Product Sales by Department`, the app displays a summarized table in the terminal/bash window.